filikat/HiGHSpm/SPRAL.md

 May need

-apt-get install libblas-dev
+ - apt-get install libblas-dev
-apt-get install liblapack-dev
+ - apt-get install liblapack-dev

 ./autogen

 spral_complex.h needs to be added to /usr/local/include/ by hand

+When running code that calls SSID, must have

-export OMP_CANCELLATION=true
+ - export OMP_CANCELLATION=true
-export OMP_PROC_BIND=true
+ - export OMP_PROC_BIND=true